Let us start by understating the term Ardhisasa

 The Cabinet Secretary held a meeting with Ministry’s Heads of Department at the National Geospatial Data Centre (NGDC) in Ruaraka on Friday.
 Her main agenda was to instruct the Ministry staff to assist land owners to complete their transactions on the platform and guide those whose properties are not in the system through the process of uploading and verification.

 CS Karoney also applauded landowners as they play a vital role in the active deployment of the National Land Information Management System.
-Hence the need for them to be assisted so as to complete their transactions online.
+Hence the need for them to be assisted to complete their transactions online.

-In her statement, she said that landowners should not be discouraged by unavailability of some properties on the platform as a special team has been deployed so as to assist land owners with the verification process.
+In her statement, she said that landowners should not be discouraged by unavailability of some properties on the platform as a special team has been deployed to assist land owners with the verification process.

 Below is the type of data accepted by Ardhisasa;